Tifarahani/Challange1-UOFT-Bootcamp-2022/README.md

 ## 3.Results
 * Two conclusions are made about the Theater Outcomes by Launch Date
-1. First list item
+1. First Conclusion
    - First nested list item

+2. Second Conclusion
-     - Second nested list item
+   - First nested list item
 * One conclusion is made about the Outcomes based on Goals
 * There is a summary of the limitations of the dataset, and there is a recommendation for additional tables or graphs